nadbad/Track-My-Calories/README.md

 # Track My Calories
-A weather app created using the OpenWeatherMap API.
+A web app that tracks your calories for the day by simply entering the foods and the number of calories that those foods contain.

 Viewable on here https://my-calorie-tracker.netlify.app/